Last updated on October 24th, 2023 at 15:03

 You can also trace around the K-Cup.

-If you don’t have reusable K-cup lid cover your food items in your pods with foil and store them in the fridge.
+If you don’t have reusable K-cup lids, cover your food items in your pods with foil and store them in the fridge.

-It can make for a great way of saving money, a alternative to a piggy bank but in a more organised way.
+It can make for a great way of saving money, a alternative to a piggy bank but in a more organized way.